OWASP/CheatSheetSeries/README.md

     *  Naming convention is `[CHEAT_CHEET_MARKDOWN_FILE_NAME]_[IDENTIFIER].[EXTENSION]`
     * Use `PNG` format for the images.

 # Conversion rules

 * Use the markdown syntax described in this [guide](https://guides.github.com/features/mastering-markdown/).
 * Use `**bold**` syntax for **bold** text.
 * Use `*italic*` syntax for *italic* text.
 * Use TAB for nested lists and not spaces.
-* Use code fencing syntax along syntax highlighting for code snippet (prevent horizontal scrollbar).
+* Use code fencing syntax along syntax highlighting for code snippet (prevent when possible horizontal scrollbar).
 * No HTML code is allowed, only markdown tag are allowed!
 * Use this [site](https://www.tablesgenerator.com/markdown_tables) for generation of tables.
 * Use a single new line between a title and the begining of its content.

+# Editor

+[Visual Studio Code](https://code.visualstudio.com/) is used for the modification of the markdown files.

 # Status